open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 This is particularly true if you use publicly-available tools (see below).
 The worst time to learn about your platform's safety features is after they're needed.

-To ensure your tools promote organizational safety, I suggest reviewing Ben Balter's [list of seven safety features](https://ben.balter.com/2020/08/31/trust-and-safety-features-to-build-into-your-product-before-someone-gets-hurt/) a reliably safe tool should have: blocking/muting, reporting, hiding content, preventing new content, community guidelines, auditability, user consent.
+To ensure your tools promote organizational safety, I suggest reviewing Ben Balter's [list of seven safety features](https://ben.balter.com/2020/08/31/trust-and-safety-features-to-build-into-your-product-before-someone-gets-hurt/) in which a reliably safe tool should have:
+* blocking/muting,
+* reporting,
+* hiding content,
+* preventing new content,
+* community guidelines,
+* auditability, and
+* user consent.

 While Balter approaches these issues from the perspective of tool *developers*, his list is also instructive for tool *selectors*, too.
-If the tool you're looking at does not include the seven features, you may want to reconsider whether it will meet your needs.
+If the tool you're looking at does not include these seven features, you may want to reconsider whether it will meet your needs.

 **Self-hosted or externally-hosted.**
-Do you have the resources—both human and financial—to maintain the tool yourself?
+Do you have the resources - both human and financial - to maintain the tool yourself?
 If you do, then that's one way to maintain control over your tooling.
 But remember that time spent administering and troubleshooting communication tools is also time your team or organization can't spend working on whatever it is you do.
 Externally-hosted tooling (either free or paid) might provide less flexibility, but it's also isolated from internal infrastructure outages.

 **Open source or proprietary.**
 This is entirely a value judgement for your organization.
-For some communities, anything that's not open source is a non-starter.
-Others might not care at all, one way or another.
+For some communities, anything that's not open source is a non-starter while others might not care at all.
 Most will fall somewhere on the spectrum between.
 Will your team or organization wish to modify, improve, or extend the tool it's using?
 If so, it'll need access to the tool's source code or design details, and an open source option might suit it.

 **Federated or centralized.**
 Email is a federated system; that is, people using it in different domains (@gmail.com, @hotmail.com, @fastmail.com, etc.) can still communicate with one another.
-Conversely, centralized platform *don't* allow that kind of cross-system communication.
+Conversely, centralized platforms *don't* allow that kind of cross-system communication.
 (Consider many contemporary social media platforms.
-Communication between Twitter and Facebook, for example isn't possible.)
+Communication between Twitter and Facebook, for example, isn't possible.)
 Will your team, organization, or community need to connect with others using their own instances or implementations of the same tool?
 If so, a federated system might be desirable.
-But as communication tools today seem to be tending toward centralized models, you may need to work harder to find a federated system that meets your needs.
+But as communication tools today seem to be trending toward centralized models, you may need to work harder to find a federated system that meets your needs.

 **Public or private.**
 Can outsiders see what you're saying?
 Should they?
 For many open organizations, public visibility is important.
-But even in those organizations, some conversations may need to take place privately or (semi-privately).
+But even in those organizations, some conversations may need to take place privately (or semi-privately).
 Your open and distributed team will need to decide if (and how) to publicize certain aspects of its communication.

 **Archived or ephemeral.**
 Do you want to be able to go back and see someone said last month, last year, or last decade?
 Do you want to maintain an easily referenced record of those conversations?
 Some conversations aren't worth keeping, but records of important decisions probably are.
-Your tool allow you to meet your archival needs.
+Your tool should allow you to meet your archival needs.

 **Third-party clients.**
 Does the platform allow for third-party clients, or do you have to use an officially supported client from the tool's developer?